 2013 — Landon celebrates its 60th Azalea Garden Festival and plans for its 85th anniversary.

-2014 — Landon celebrates its 85th anniversary with a grand gala.
+2014 — Landon celebrates its 85th anniversary.
 The Landon United capital campaign comes to a close having raised more than $51 million for the school, the most successful fundraising initiative in Landon history.

 2015 — Headmaster David M. Armstrong steps down to lead the International Boys’ School Coalition (IBSC); Jim Neill becomes Landon’s sixth headmaster.